 What is a fever?

 A fever is a higher-than-normal body temperature.
-It is a part of the body's natural response to infection.
+It’s a sign of your body's natural fight against infection.

 The average normal body temperature is 98.6° Fahrenheit (or 37° Celsius).
-When your body's temperature rises a few degrees above normal, it is a sign that your body is fighting infection and is generally not cause for concern.
+When you or your child’s temperature rises a few degrees above normal, it’s a sign that the body is healthy and fighting infection.
+In most cases, that’s a good thing.